 dealing with holiday cancellations, arranging refunds and handling complaints

 The figures below are only a guide.
 Actual pay rates may vary, depending on:

 where you work

 the size of the company or organisation you work for

 the demand for the job.

 As a Modern Apprentice, you would usually start on the National Minimum Wage (NMW).
-At present the apprentice rate, for those aged under 19 or aged 19 or over and in the first year of their apprenticeship, is £4.30 an hour (1 April 2021).
+The apprentice rate, for those aged under 19 or aged 19 or over and in the first year of their apprenticeship, is £5.28 an hour (1 April 2023).